Yanmailde/Phrutis_MiniKeys2/README.md

 # MiniKeys2
-The program is based on the new [Secp](https://github.com/kpurens/CudaBrainSecp) algorithm, which gives a x20 times speed increase.</br>

 ![Serie1 coins](https://user-images.githubusercontent.com/82582647/185912181-afcef4e1-2c4b-4be1-be52-1e5d5a14511c.png)

-This is the fastest program to find old Serie1 minikeys (22 characters) in the world.
+This is the fastest program to find old Serie1 minikeys in the world.

 ## Quick start